HTTPArchive/almanac.httparchive.org/src/content/en/2020/privacy.md

 ## Consent Management Platforms

 Cookie consent banners have become common now, increase transparency towards cookies and often allowing users to specify their cookie choices.
-While a lot of websites opt for using their own implementation of cookie banners, third-party solutions called ‘Consent Management Platforms’ have recently emerged.
-The platforms provide an easy way for websites to collect user’s consent for different types of cookies.
+While a lot of websites opt for using their own implementation of cookie banners, third-party solutions called 'Consent Management Platforms' have recently emerged.
+The platforms provide an easy way for websites to collect user's consent for different types of cookies.
 We see that 4.4% of websites use some consent management platform to provide cookie choices on desktop clients, and 4.0% on mobile clients.

 {{ figure_markup(
   image="privacy-websites-with-consent-management-platform.png",